 Monofilament Recovery and Recycling Program (MRRP) is an innovative recycling project dedicated to reducing the environmental damage caused by discarded monofilament fishing line.
-Monofilament line is another name for single-strand, high-density, nylon fishing line that is used on fishing reels and in the manufacturing of fishing nets.
+Monofilament line is another name for single-strand, highdensity, nylon fishing line that is used on fishing reels and in the manufacturing of fishing nets.

 Wildlife is adversely affected by monofilament line in two ways: Entanglement and ingestion.
 Humans are also affected by monofilament line, which can wrap around boat propellers and SCUBA divers.
 Monofilament fishing line can last up to 600 years in the environment.
 Some facts about monofilament fishing line:

-- From 1980 to 1999, one in every five manatee rescues in the U.S. was a result of entanglement in fishing line (monofilament). - From 1996 to 2000, the Florida Marine Research Institute documented 163 turtles that were entangled in fishing line. - From 1995 to 2000, approximately 35 dolphins in the Southeast U.S. died as a result of monofilament-related injuries. - Researchers have documented more than 60 fish species that have swallowed or become entangled in marine debris. - From 1999 to 2000, more than 265 seabirds of various species were rescued due to hook and line entanglements.
-Of those 265 seabirds, 92 died.
+- From 2000 to 2004 over 37 dolphins have been stranded with monofilament entanglements or fishing book ingestions. - Between 2000 and 2004, 166 sea turtles were entangled in fishing line in Florida. - One turtle rescued had ingested approximately 590 feet of monofilament. - Researchers have documented over 60 fish species that have swallowed or become entangled in marine debris. - From 1999 to 2000, more than 265 seabirds of various species were rescued due to hook and line entanglements.
+Of those 265 seabirds, 92 died. - When surveyed, boat motor repair services in Northeast Florida indicated that approximately 25% - 30% of all repairs were associated with monofilament entanglement on the propeller or the shaft.